Infinite dimensional oscillatory integrals with polynomial phase and applications to high order heat-type equations: Introduction

 \section{Introduction}

-Functional integration is a powerful tool in the study of dynamical systems \cite{Sim}.
-One of the main examples is the Feynman-Kac formula \eqref{Fey-Kac}, which provides a representation of the solution of the heat equation \eqref{heat}
+Functional integration is a powerful tool for the study of dynamical systems \cite{Sim}.
+The main example is the celebrated Feynman-Kac formula \eqref{Fey-Kac}, which provides a probabilistic representation of the solution to the heat equation

-in terms of an integral with respect to the Wiener measure, the probability measure on $C([0,t])$ associated to the Wiener process, the mathematical model of the Brownian motion \cite{KarSh}:
+in terms of the expectation with respect to the distribution of the Wiener process $W$ starting at $x$ (see, e.g. \cite{KarSh}),

+Formula \eqref{Fey-Kac} can be established under rather mild requirements on the potential $V$ and the initial datum $u_0$ (see, e.g. , \cite{Sim}) and provides an important instrument in the study of heat equation and its solutions.

-In fact nowadays there exists an extensively developed theory connecting stochastic processes with the solution of parabolic equations associated to second-order elliptic operators \cite{Dyn}.
-On the other hand, if one considers more general PDEs, such as, for instance, the Schr\"odinger equation
+More generally, an extensively developed theory relates stochastic processes with the solution to parabolic equations associated to second-order elliptic operators \cite{Dyn}.
+However, that theory cannot be applied to more general PDEs such as, for instance, the Schr\"odinger equation